 Production notes

-The last magazine to squeeze out a Farewell cover story prior to the August 5 premiere was Kinejun, a bi-weekly bible for movie buffs that examined the world of cinema at home and abroad.
-This was the first time an anime film became its lead feature, and though the coverage inside wasn’t nearly as flashy as Animage, its editorial standard was far more sophisticated and penetrating.
+The last magazine to squeeze out a Farewell cover story prior to the August 5 premiere was this one.
+Fittingly, it was the first time an anime film became its cover story, and though the coverage inside wasn’t nearly as flashy as Animage, its editorial standard was far more sophisticated and penetrating.

 Nishizaki interview